shaliulab/idoc_docs/docs/how-to-build/IR-Optogenetic-System.md

 ![LED-driver-board-V.01-2-enclosures-wiring.PNG](/assets/Images/LED-driver-board-V.01-2-enclosures-wiring.PNG)

 Initial operation & test of LED Driver

-14. Connect the driver to the power supply. also the power supply can be connected directly via  terminal screws at the PCB.
-Attention Connect the LED driver to an already powered external power supply.
+14. Connect the driver to the power supply.
+Also the power supply can be connected directly via terminal screws at the PCB. **Attention!** Connect the LED driver to an already powered external power supply.
 Be sure that the input voltage corresponds to the input voltage range of the power LEDs.

 15. Connect LED panel with 20-way ribbon cable to the socket of the LED driver.
 Do not operate the connector with excessive force.

 16. Connect an external 5VDC volt to the header from the back panel of the enclosure and PWM signal from the Arduino

 **Note:** The LED (ON/OFF) is controlled by two means of signal: PWM or external mode.
-When operating in external mode, an external up to 5VDC signal start the LEDs of all channels at high brightness.
+When operating in external mode, an external up to 5VDC signal starts the LEDs of all channels at high brightness.
 This is ideal for checking the system.
 The LED current limit control potentiometer is placed on the front side of the driver.
 A screwdriver is necessary to adjust the LED current limit to 350mA.

 17. Switch the toggle switch in the front panel to the external mode and then Increase the voltage from 0 to 5V and notice how the LED brightness increases accordingly.
 18. If a PWM signal is applied via Arduino, switch the toggle switch in the front panel to the PWM mode, then LED is modulated accordingly.